ElizabethA01/todoList-v1/README.md

 ## Usage
 The user can access different list by changing the end of the url e.g. https://peaceful-dusk-23496.herokuapp.com/work or https://peaceful-dusk-23496.herokuapp.com/personal

-The user can add items then click '+' button to add the item to the list.
-To remove items from the list, click on the item to eliminate.
+Type to do item and press + button to add to list.
+Tick the checkbox if an item is completed.
+You can also create custom lists as well.

 ## Project Status
 Project is: _complete_.
 I'm no longer working on it, because it was part of a coding bootcamp.